 German states were also growing technologically, as were other states, including France and the United States.
 In 1830 Britain had 9.5 percent of the world’s manufacturing, a big jump up from 1.9 percent in 1750.
 China with a much larger population had 32.8 percent in 1750 and had declined to 29.8 percent in 1830.
 India had also declined, from 24.5 percent in 1750 to 17.6 percent in 1830.
 In production per person (per capita) Britain led in 1830 with 25 percent of the world’s manufacturing compared to 6 percent each for China and for India. note42

-The British historian Sir R J Evans described the industrial revolution as rising out of an agricultural revolution and these revolutions as having “destroyed the balance of society,” New farming methods required fewer hands, and people left for the new factory towns.
-The factories were stream powered, replacing rural or town and work in homes or small shops.
+The British historian Sir R J Evans described the industrial revolution as rising out of an agricultural revolution and these revolutions as having “destroyed the balance of society.”
+New farming methods required fewer hands, and people left for the new factory towns.
+Factories with steam power were replacing work in homes or small shops in rural areas or small towns.
 Through the Napoleonic war against France and following that war, employers were not burdened by a government enpowered minimum wage.
 Those they needed to hire were in great supply, and employers paid wages that were bare subsistence or less as common people faced rising prices.
 Writes Evans: